Popular Sea of Cortez cruise ships Explore all cruise ships

 Top Tips for visiting the Sea Of Cortez on a cruise

-- Slap on mosquito repellent and wear long clothing to avoid bites, particularly if visiting during the wettest months of August and September.
+• Slap on mosquito repellent and wear long clothing to avoid bites, particularly if visiting during the wettest months of August and September.

 Best time to cruise the Sea Of Cortez

-The best time to take a Sea of Cortez cruise depends on your main interests.
+The best time to take a Sea of Cortez cruise depends on your interests.
 A beautiful year-round destination, December to April is the best time to see whales.
 January to April is the high season for Sea of Cortez holidays in Mexico, and July to September are the hottest months.
-August and September are generally the rainiest months too.
+August and September are generally the rainiest months, too.
 If you can bear the hot temperatures Sea of Cortez cruises in the summer are a great time to spot elephant seals, iguanas, blue-footed boobies, turtles, and lizards.
 Autumn is also good for wildlife spotting, with the added benefit of lower temperatures.
 Plan ahead and visit in October or November to beat the crowds.

 Where do Sea Of Cortez cruises depart from?

 Mexico small ship cruises to the Sea of Cortez generally depart from La Paz, the state capital of Mexico’s Baja California Sur, or San Jose del Cabo, located on the southern tip of the Baja Peninsula.
 You can reach each destination by air, arriving at Manuel Marquez de Leon International Airport (LAP) or Los Cabos International Airport (SJD) respectively.
-Regular flights connect each airport to domestic destinations, like Mexico City and Cancun, as well as international airports, including a variety in the USA.
+Regular flights connect each airport to domestic destinations, like Mexico City and Cancun, and international airports, including a variety in the USA.

 The Puerto Los Cabos at San Jose del Cabo is a major gateway to the Sea of Cortez.
 The port is just a short 20-minute drive from the airport.
-Additionally, La Paz’s port is an easy drive from the city’s airport.
+La Paz’s port is also an easy drive from the city’s airport.